robsherw/connect2ces/README.md

 https://mycase.cloudapps.cisco.com/case

+Please be sure that you properly identify the SR as "Cisco CES Customer SSH/CLI Setup", etc.

 ## What if I want to connect to more than one Email Security Appliance (ESA) or Security Management Appliance (SMA)?
 Copy and save a second copy of the connect2ces.sh, such as connect2ces_2.sh.